 - It provides a protective, permeable and renewable skin of calcium carbonate.

-- The best limewash is manufactured from mature lime putty.
+- The best limewash is manufactured from mature lime putty or quick lime.

 - Surfaces to be limewashed must be clean and free from grease.
 The best results are achieved on porous backgrounds i.e. lime plasters and renders.
 Surfaces and joints should be brushed free of loose dirt with a natural bristle brush (not a wire brush) to ensure a good bond, and open joints flushed out with water.
 Previously limewashed surfaces must also be well brushed down and any loose limewash scraped off.